Tirador (velodrome): Description

-The track of Tirador has a rope of 333.33 m and 6 m wide, with two solid concrete banks (facing East and West) and bleachers on each side of the straight lines: main (North) and general (South), with capacity for approximately 2,000 spectators.
-Due to the elongated nature of the land acquired by the Veloz Sport Balear, the ellipse of the track is longer than normal to adapt to the perimeter of the farm: its straights have a longer route and their supers are more closed normal, in addition to more inclined to compensate for its pronounced curvature.
+The track has a rope of 333.33 m and 6m wide, with two solid concrete banks (facing east and west) and stands on each side of the straight lines: main (north) and general (south), with capacity for approximately 2,000 spectators.
+Due to the elongated nature of the land acquired by Veloz Sport Balear, the ellipse of the track is longer than normal to adapt to the perimeter of the farm: its straights have a longer route and their supers are closed more than normal in addition to more being inclined, to compensate for its pronounced curvature.
 As a result, the central space has an approximate area of 110 by 33.3 m.

-In 1918 the architect Gaspar Bennazar added a building annexed to the Ponente canton in the form of a temple called es Xalet (the Chalet), covered tribune that served of cafeteria and terrace for the members and located in such a way that it offered a privileged perspective of the cyclist tests that were disputed there.
-In the 1970s it was renovated to house the social premises of the Veloz Sport Balear.
+At the beginning of February 1918, Veloz Sport Balear undertook works to improve the facilities that included fixing the track, redoing the walls that surrounded it and renovating the covered grandstand on the Ponente canton, until then provisional.
+The architect Gaspar Bennazar, the city's municipal architect, was who designed the new covered grandstand on said camber.
+At the end of March, the works were well advanced, so in the short term it should have started working.
+The construction, in the shape of a rectangular temple, soon became known as es Xalet (the Chalet).
+In addition to serving as a grandstand, it also provided a cafeteria and terrace service for members, offering a privileged perspective of the cycling events that were held there.
+In the 1970s, when the velodrome ceased its activity, the building was renovated.
+The arches of the grandstand were bricked up and the building divided into two floors, to move the clubhouse of Veloz Sport Balear there.

-Since its closure in 1973 the work as a whole (track, steps and Xalet) was progressively degraded.
+Since its closure in 1973, the work as a whole (track, steps and Xalet) degraded progressively.
 Even so, the quality of the construction has meant that it is only superficial and that the whole structure remains intact.
-At the beginning of the 1990s a vial was opened that carried the wall and part of the entrance gardens, but did not affect the rest of the group.
+At the beginning of the 1990s, a vial was opened that carried the wall and part of the entrance gardens, but did not affect the rest of the group.

 Events

-From its opening to its closure the track hosted official events regularly and is probably the track that most official championships of Spain and Balearic Islands has hosted.
+From its opening to its closure, the track hosted official events regularly and is probably the track that hosted the most official championships of Spain and Balearic Islands.

 International competitions

-Tirador organized tests with foreign runners very soon, since the first one went back to 1906.
-Although the participation of very first figures had to wait for the 1950s, thanks to the successes of whoever was six times UCI Motor-paced World Championships between 1955 and 1965, the majorcan Guillem Timoner.
+Tirador organized tests with foreign runners very early on, since the first one went back to 1906.
+Although the participation of very first figures had to wait for the 1950s, thanks to the successes of whoever was six times UCI Motor-paced World Championships between 1955 and 1965, the Mallorcan Guillem Timoner.

-On several occasions he chose to host the old European Championship, and even a World Championship.
-But it never succeeded, mainly due to the lack of resources of the Royal Spanish Cycling Federation to confront the company and the superiority of other countries in the economic sphere, logistics and sports.
-Also other factors, such as the outbreak of World War I, prevented his candidacy for the 1915 European and the 1917 World Championship from prospering.
+On several occasions, the track hosted the old European Championship, and even a World Championship.
+But it never was highly successful, mainly due to the lack of resources of the Royal Spanish Cycling Federation to confront the company and the superiority of other countries in the economic sphere, logistics and sports.
+Also other factors, such as the outbreak of World War I, prevented its candidacy for the 1915 European and the 1917 World Championship from prospering.